 It is important for policyholders and legal practitioners alike to remember the following when dealing with a difficult insurer who is refusing to pay a claim.

 First, insurers have a duty of utmost good faith towards policyholders (and vice versa).
 This duty is confirmed by sections 13 and 14 of the IC Act.

 Second, the courts will generally interpret ambiguous terms in an insurance contract in favour of the policyholder.
 This is known as the “contra proferentem rule”.

 Section 7 of the Insurance Code provides that after receiving all relevant information and completing all enquiries, insurers should decide to either accept or deny a claim within 10 business days.
 If this timeframe is not practical they are required to agree to a reasonable timeframe with the policyholder.
 The Insurance Code requires the insurer to notify a policyholder of the appointment of a loss assessor/adjuster within five business days of appointing them.
 Insurers are required to keep policyholders informed of the progress of their claim, at least every 20 business days.

 The Insurance Code requires claim forms to be in plain language, and insurers must keep policyholders informed about the progress of a claim unless they are awaiting a response from the policyholder.
-When a claim is rejected an insurer is required to properly advise the policyholder of that decision and the reasons for it.
-When a claim is rejected an insurer is required to provide written advice of that decision and reasons.
+When a claim is rejected an insurer is required to properly advise the policyholder in writing of that decision and their reasons.